🎉🎈 We begin with this programming introduction course 🥳🎈.

 - Determining the requirements that must be met

-- Proposing a feasible and profitable solution
+- Proposing a feasible and cost-effective solution

 In summary, programming is a form of logical thinking and problem-solving.
 It is a skill that allows us to create creative and innovative solutions to complex problems.